s-sherwin/EUV/README.md

 PhaseLift: Solver for PhaseLift.

-Reflectivityapp: Outputs from App for 3 masks referenced in "Film models"
+Reflectivityapp: Outputs from App for 3 masks referenced in "Film models".

-Scattering: Fresnel transfer functions and near-field double-scattering approximation
+Scattering: Fresnel transfer functions and near-field double-scattering approximation .

-Utilities: Misc functions
+Utilities: Misc functions.